YouBike

 YouBike (Chinese: 微笑單車; pinyin: Wéixiào Dānchē), originally Taipei Bike Sharing System, is a public bicycle sharing service offered by the Taipei City Department of Transportation in a BOT collaboration with local manufacturer Giant Bicycles.
 As of March 2025, YouBike service stations are available in the following areas in Taiwan: Taipei City, New Taipei City, Taoyuan City, Hsinchu County, Hsinchu City, Hsinchu Science Park, Miaoli County, Taichung City, Chiayi County, Chiayi City, Tainan City, Kaohsiung City, Pingtung County, and Taitung County.
-Additionally, YouBike service stations are also available in Putian, China.
+YouBike service stations are also available in Putian, China.

 In 2014, the system saw 22 million rentals, double the 11 million rentals the previous year, with 196 rental stations circulating 6,046 bikes.
 As of February 2023, there are a total of 1,582 YouBike 1.0 rental stations and 5,246 YouBike 2.0 rental stations across Taiwan, with a total of 653 million rentals.
+And is planned that by 2026, the number of stations will increase from the current 1,338 to 2,000, and the number of bikes will increase from 16,562 to 27,500.

 History

 Launched in 2009, the system initially saw an unexpectedly small number of daily users in the trial district of Xinyi.
 This prompted the city's Department of Transportation to expand the system along the Taipei Metro lines and into several more districts.
 The slow initial adoption of YouBike rentals was overcome through adjusting the business model, such as by lowering rates (including making the first 30 minutes free of charge), and increasing ways to open an account (online via the YouBike website or at the kiosks).
 In April 2015, the Taipei Department of Transportation began charging YouBike riders for the first 30 minutes of use.

-In 2020, the improved new system, YouBike 2.0, is taking its trials near National Taiwan University.
+In 2020, a new system, YouBike 2.0, was trialed near National Taiwan University.
 The new system allows bike renting with only smartphones and reduces the limitations of station infrastructure.
-The government hopes that the new system will help build a larger scale of bike rental network.The new, white, 2.0 system is now found across Taiwan.
+The government hopes that the new system will help build a larger scale of bike rental network.
+The new, white, 2.0 system is now found across Taiwan.

-In 2021, the Taipei City government pledged to retire all of the first version of YouBike, YouBike 1.0, by the end of 2022 due to positive feedback on YouBike 2.0.
+In 2021, the Taipei City government pledged to retire all of YouBike 1.0 by the end of 2022 due to positive feedback on YouBike 2.0.
 YouBike 1.0 service in Taipei City was retired in December 2022.